songwentong/WTKit/README.md

-create Codable model class/struct File from JSON Data https://github.com/songwentong/ModelMaker additional Xcode App on Mac,using it to create Codable file Convenience,just copy your json ,edit class name,and press 'Write file',you file will create easily. and it will over write description and debugDescription automatic. this feature is very useful,if you wang to see property values,just print it at lldb
+create Codable model class/struct File from JSON Data https://github.com/songwentong/ModelMaker additional Xcode App on Mac,using it to create Codable file Convenience,just copy your json ,edit class name,and press 'Write file',your file will create easily. and it will over write description and debugDescription automatic. this feature is very useful,if you wang to see property values,just print it at lldb or print it
 ![](https://github.com/songwentong/WTKit/blob/master/images/modelMaker.png)

 ```
+print(obj)
+//or
 (lldb) po obj
 /*
 //output will be